halforbit/document-stores/keying.md

 ### The `id` Property

 Document databases require your documents to have a `string` property named `id`.
 When using Document Stores you do not need to worry about this.
-Document stores will automatically deal with the `id` requirements behind the scenes.
+Document Stores will automatically deal with the `id` requirements behind the scenes.

-- **You do not need an `id` property on your document type.**
+**You do not need an `id` property on your document type.**

 ### Partition Keys in CosmosDb

 When you make a CosmosDb container, you are required to choose a **partition key**.
-Usually, you will want to use `/id` (which is the default) for your partition key.
+Usually, you will use `/id` (which is the default) for your partition key.

-Unless you want an explicit partition key, document stores lets you ignore the concept of partitioning completely.
+Unless you want an explicit partition key, Document Stores lets you ignore the concept of partitioning completely.

-- **The partition key of your CosmosDb container should usually be `/id`.**
+**The partition key of your CosmosDb container should usually be `/id`.**

-- **You do not need a property for partition key on your document type.**
+**You do not need a property for partition key on your document type.**

 #### Explicit Partition Key